 - For PhD degree applicants GRE verbal and quantitative scores at or above 40th percentile.

 - For Master’s degree applicants, minimum score at or above the 40th percentile on both the verbal and quantitative subscales of the GRE or at or above the 40th percentile on the MAT.

 - Students for whom English is a second language must demonstrate English proficiency on the TOEFL exam.

-- In addition to these minimum standards, the applicant's undergraduate education should have included upper division research methods and one statistics course.
+- In addition to these minimum standards, the applicant's undergraduate education should include at least one research methods and one statistics course.
 We recommend that these courses are in the social sciences and at the upper-division level.